 In early 2001, Turner launched the Nuclear Threat Initiative (NTI), a foundation he co-chairs with former Senator Sam Nunn.
 NTI is working to close the growing and increasingly dangerous gap between the threat from nuclear, chemical and biological weapons and the global response.

 Turner later created two independent film production companies, Ted Turner Pictures and Ted Turner Documentaries, which produced the major motion picture Gods and Generals and the critically acclaimed PBS documentary Avoiding Armageddon, respectively.

 In January 2002, Turner opened the first Ted’s Montana Grill in Columbus, Ohio, with his partner, George W. McKerrow Jr., founder of the Longhorn Steakhouse chain.
-Ted’s Montana Grill offers classic American comfort food, including bison or beef burgers, in an authentic Montana bar and grill atmosphere.
-To date, Ted’s Montana Grill operates more than 55 restaurants nationwide.
+Inspired by Turner’s love for the American West, Ted’s Montana Grill’s eco-friendly restaurants offer time-honored American classics and the largest variety of bison dishes found anywhere.
+To date, Ted’s Montana Grill operates 47 restaurants nationwide.